LastArchon/Mobile/README.md

 The idea that the map will be a hassle to open and close on your phone whenever you need it is present, however, ideally the player will begin to memorise the locations that they are progressing through, and begin to become more familiar with the world, allowing them to intuitively find their way.

 # Features
-1.Coaching
+1. Coaching
-2.Analytics
+2. Analytics
-3.Ads
+3. Ads
-4.Push Notifications
+4. Push Notifications
-5.Achievements
+5. Achievements

 # Special Features
-1.World Map
+1. World Map
-2.Lore Info
+2. Lore Info

 # Appearance